from the world's big

 Summer is a season for relaxation and folly but can also be a time to sharpen your brain against some stimulating literature.
 These books may not be everyone's idea of beach reading but they are sure to spark up your intelligence.
-While the list of the smartest books ever would likely be a Sisyphean and ultimately fruitless undertaking, here are some choices from books released within the past year.
+While the list of the smartest books ever would likely be a Sisyphean and ultimately fruitless undertaking, here are some recently released choices.

 1. “The Order of Time" by the Italian theoretical physicist Carl Rovelli is an exploration of time that has been called “dizzying" by the Guardian.
 This compact read from Rovelli, one of the founders of loop quantum gravity theory, “uses literary, poetical and historical devices to unravel the properties of time, what it means to exist without time and, at the end, how time began," writes Scientific American.

 2. Director David Lynch's “Room to Dream" is biography and memoir at once by one the most wonderfully weird of all filmmakers.
 The book includes Lynch's reflections that the New York Times called “impressionistic and free-associative" as well as “impressively industrious and comprehensive" biographical portions written by the collaborator Kristine McKenna.
 Also in the book are over a hundred new interviews with ex-wives, family members and colleagues across various fields.
 If you're a Lynch fan, this is book is a must-read.

 3. “The Rise and Fall of the Dinosaurs: A New History of a Lost World" by Steve Brusatte is a new take on 200 million years of dinosaur history, from their origins to dominance in the Jurassic age and the subsequent demise.
 The book, called “first-rate science writing for the general public" by Publisher's Weekly, features over 70 original illustrations and photos and comes from one of foremost modern paleontologists, Steve Brusatte.